mjlavin80/fiction/readme.md

 6. Run "underwood_counts.py"
 7. Run "genres_to_db.py"

+# To use scripts in lavin_tests directory

+At a project's root level, you would typically run a file like this:

+`python some_script.py`

+Scripts in the lavin_tests folder, however, depend upon packages in sibling folders, e.g. application.models.
+As a result, to run these scripts, you should remain in . directory and execute script without the .py extension so they are interpreted as packages.
+Here is an example of the command line text used to run lavin_tests/test_feat_list.py:

+`python lavin_tests.test_feat_list`

+This method will keep the application context visible and keep the relative paths to .csv files intact at the same time.
+I'm working on a cleaner way to tuck scripts away in sibling folders, but so far I haven't found one that does both of these things, partly because importing from inside sibling folders is not an encourage Python approach.

 - added a folder for "additional_texts" and a script to read that folder and add text to the database (will eventually add texts)
 - to add texts of your own, place txt files in the "additional_texts" folder and run "other_txt_to_db.py"

 fiction
 =======

 Code and data supporting the article ["The Life Cycles of Genres" in _Cultural Analytics._](http://culturalanalytics.org/2016/05/the-life-cycles-of-genres/)

 [![DOI](https://zenodo.org/badge/19804/tedunderwood/fiction.svg)](https://zenodo.org/badge/latestdoi/19804/tedunderwood/fiction)